About Piano Tricks

 Dr. Michael Clark | Founder

-Before coming to Baylor, Clark taught in collegiate, studio, and community outreach settings in the Houston area.
-He earned a DMA in Piano Performance with the Certificate in Teaching and Learning from Rice University, MM in Piano Performance and Pedagogy from the University of Houston, and BM in Piano Performance from Ithaca College.
+Clark currently serves as Assistant Professor of Piano and Director of Secondary Piano at Baylor University.
+He previously taught in collegiate, studio, and community outreach settings in the Houston area.
+Clark earned a DMA in Piano Performance with the Certificate in Teaching and Learning from Rice University, MM in Piano Performance and Pedagogy from the University of Houston, and BM in Piano Performance from Ithaca College.
 His primary teachers include Robert Roux, Nancy Weems, Jennifer Hayghe, and Melinda Smashey Jones.
 Clark studied pedagogy with Courtney Crappell and John Weems and has been a Nationally Certified Teacher of Music (NCTM) since 2017.

 Visit https://www.michaelclarkpiano.com/ to learn more.